25 December 2025

 For cloud kitchens, BillBoox focuses on:

-Instead of treating delivery kitchens as a secondary use case, the system is designed to work reliably during high-order service hours.
+Instead of treating delivery kitchens as a secondary use case, the system is designed to work reliably under high-order service conditions.

 You can review the complete feature set if you’re comparing options: